-- 107. (1) The seal of the Authority shall be in the custody Seal of the Authority 25 of the Board Secretary. - (2) The seal of the Authority may be altered in such manner as may be determined by the Board.

-(3) The seal of the Authority shall not be affixed to any instrument or document except with the sanction of the Board and in the presence of the Chairman and one other member of the Board who shall sign the instrument or document in 5 token of their presence:
+- 107. (1) The seal of the Authority shall be in the custody of the Board Secretary. - (2) The seal of the Authority may be altered in such manner as may be determined by the Board. - (3) The seal of the Authority shall not be affixed to any instrument or document except with the sanction of the Board and in the presence of the Chairman and one other member of the Board who shall sign the instrument or document in token of their presence:

-Provided however, where the Chairman is unable to be present at the time when seal of the Authority is affixed to any instrument or document, any other member of the Board authorized in writing by the Chairman on that behalf 10 shall be competent to sign such instrument or document in accordance with the provisions of this subsection:
+Provided however, where the Chairman is unable to be present at the time when seal of the Authority is affixed to any instrument or document, any other member of the Board authorized in writing by the Chairman on that behalf shall be competent to sign such instrument or document in accordance with the provisions of this subsection:

-Provided further, if the Chairman has not appointed a member of the Board to sign on his behalf in his absence, the Board shall appoint another member of the Board 15 empowering such member to perform such function.
+Provided further, if the Chairman has not appointed a member of the Board to sign on his behalf in his absence, the Board shall appoint another member of the Board empowering such member to perform such function.

-- (4) The Authority shall maintain a register of the instruments and documents to which the seal of the Authority has been affixed. - 108.
-(1) The Board shall having regard to the scheme of Chief Execu-20 recruitment developed having due regard to the duties and tive Officer of functions of the Authority and approved and adopted by the Board, following a transparent scheme for the selection of a suitable person appoint the Chief Executive Officer of the Authority.
-It shall be lawful for the Authority to with 25 the approval of the relevant head of the institution appoint a suitable public officer as the Chief Executive Officer on secondment.
+(4) The Authority shall maintain a register of the instruments and documents to which the seal of the Authority has been affixed the Board, following a transparent scheme for the selection of a suitable person appoint the Chief Executive Officer of the Authority.
+It shall be lawful for the Authority to with the approval of the relevant head of the institution appoint a suitable public officer as the Chief Executive Officer on secondment